The Delaunay Density Diagnostic: Context in the literature

 \section{Context in the literature}

-Techniques for fitting a function to unstructured numerical data has been studied in multiple disciplines for many decades.
+Techniques for fitting a function to unstructured numerical data have been studied in multiple disciplines for many decades.
 Some prominent examples include the Kriging interpolation method~\cite{SWMW1989,SMKM2001,VK2004}, radial basis functions~\cite{B2000acta,B2003}, response surface methodology~\cite{KM2010}, and generalized linear models~\cite{NW1972,MN2019}.
-These methods were developed to serve specific needs in engineering and statistics communities but have trouble scaling to the size and dimension of modern datasets.
+Interpolation based on ``nearest neighbors'' is appealing for its simplicity, but has not emerged as a feasible competitor to the above methods.
+In general, methods have been developed to serve specific needs in engineering and statistics communities but have trouble scaling to the size and dimension of modern datasets.

 Perhaps the most closely related research area---and in fact the inspiration for this work---is the notion of data oscillation in finite element methods (FEM); see e.g.~\cite{MNS2000}.
 In FEM, the goal is to approximate the solution $u$ to a partial differential equation $Du = f$ by creating a piecewise polynomial with respect to a mesh of the domain.
 Data oscillation, $osc_{\,\mathcal{M}}$, is a quantity that measures the variation of $f$ over a fixed mesh $\mathcal{M}$.
 If $osc_{\,\mathcal{M}}$ is large, $f$ has fine scale geometric structures that cannot be resolved by approximation with respect to $\mathcal{M}$, meaning a finer mesh must be used.
 Hence, attaining optimal rates of convergence in adaptive FEM (in which meshes are partially refined in an iterative process) depends on controlled data oscillation; control can be attained by assumption, by luck, or by computational detection and mesh refinement, often based on the classical theory of Richardson extrapolation~\cite{R1911,RG1927}.